 Once in the line, just follow the instructions of the crew member – get the eye contact with them – and follow their suggestions.
 You will be safely parked inside the ship’s parking deck in no time.

-As soon as you parked, pick your essential travel bag, lock the vehicle and head up to the passenger lounge and deck(s).
+As soon as you park, pick up your essential travel bag, lock the vehicle and head up to the passenger lounge and deck(s).

 Car Ferry Boarding Video